hyperledger/firefly-fir/text/0012-namespace-isolation.md

 with a different set of plugins, all previously "global" operations will instead happen within the context of a namespace, and the special "ff_system" namespace will be removed.

-In addition, namespaces will now be configurable into two different modes.
-"Multi-party" namespaces are similar to the current mode of operation and can leverage all of FireFly's capabilities, including communicating and syncing state with other FireFly nodes in a network via on- and off-chain messaging.
+In addition, "multi-party" mode will become an optional feature for each namespace.
+When multi-party mode is not enabled, a namespace can operate as a simple gateway for interacting with a blockchain.
+When multi-party mode is enabled, the namespace is assumed to be shared with one or more other FireFly nodes, and can leverage all of FireFly's capabilities for communicating and syncing state via on- and off-chain messaging.
-"Gateway" namespaces are a new variant, which assume no knowledge of other nodes and have no FireFly messaging capabilities, but can still be used for executing blockchain and token operations.

 # Motivation
 [motivation]: #motivation